lisa-gm/pyINLA/.github/CONTRIBUTING.md

 Use descriptive commit messages with one of the following prefixes:

 #### Core Development
+- `STATS` : new feature or change related to statistical modeling
+- `SLVR` : new feature or change related to solvers or numerical methods
 - `API`: an (incompatible) API change
 - `DEP`: deprecate something, or remove a deprecated object
 - `ENH`: enhancement